Brets0150/AD-PowerAdmin/README.md

 -   Disable and decommission Computer accounts that have not been used within X days.
 -   Audit Accounts within a high-privilege group.
 A complete view of users with or the ability to escalate to Domain Admin group rights.
 -   Breached or weak User password checks.
 Users with breached or weak passwords will automatically be emailed telling them to update their password within a grace period.
 Users who do not update their password then have the attribute "User must change password at next logon" set.
+- Monthly email report of weak passwords and settings.
+The report can be run on-demand as well.
+- Rotate the Kerberos KRBTGT Active Directory user password.
+Golden Ticket attack defense.

 ## Installing AD-PowerAdmin
 ### Requirements